marczz/mzlinux_pages/media/sound_edit.md

 [Serpentine](http://irrepupavel.com/projects/serpentine/)
 :   *Serpentine* (
     [Serpentine project page](http://developer.berlios.de/projects/serpentine/)
-    is a light cd audio recording
-    application for Gnome. that is written in python and uses gstreamer.
+    is a light cd audio recording application for Gnome. that is written in python and uses {{< iref "streaming#gstreamer" "GStreamer" >}}.
 It supports the same codecs than gstreamer such as WAV, MP3, OGG, FLAC.
 Serpentine requires gnome2.

 # High Level sound editors
 ## Desktop editors